-If you're interested in volunteering in our Family Support Network, contact the national office or email
+Interested in volunteering in our Family Support Network?
+Call our office or email familysupport@williams-syndrome.org.

 FAMILY SUPPORT NETWORK PROGRAMS

+Are you looking for ways to connect with other parents/caregivers?
 Our topic-specific networking groups allow parents and caregivers of people with Williams syndrome who have a specific need to meet and discuss challenges and strategies.
-These groups meet virtually on a regular basis - monthly, bimonthly, or quarterly, with the frequency set by the participants.
+Our support groups gather virtually monthly to discuss experiences, share thoughts, and offer private "peer-to-peer" support.
 The groups are facilitated by a WSA staff member, Family Support Volunteer, or professional in the specific area of focus.
-Groups are being created based on the needs in our WS community.
-Check the Events calendar to sign up to attend an upcoming meeting if these topics are applicable to you.
+Groups are created based on the needs in our WS community.
+Check our website's Events calendar to sign up for an upcoming meeting.
+If you haven't had a chance to attend, we encourage you to join us.

 • Parents/caregivers of children and adults with a dual diagnosis of Williams syndrome and Autism